srmds/n8n-azure-apps-quick-starter/docs/cicd-pipeline.md

 ## Pipeline Overview

 The pipeline follows a multi-environment deployment strategy with automated infrastructure provisioning, security management, and testing.
+It uses Azure DevOps with Bicep templates for Infrastructure as Code.

 ## Mermaid Diagram